aphanotus/borealis/README.md

 A function that returns the proportion of variance explained by each axis in a principal component analysis (PCA).

+#### procrustes.analysis

+Generalized Prorustes alignment with interactive outlier detection and removal.
+GPA is performed by a call to `geomorph::gpagen`.
+If specified, the function will display the results of `geomorph::plotOutliers`, then warp grids for the most extreme shapes.
+The user is prompted to select a cetain number of extreme shapes to exclude from a repeated Procrustes alignment.
+This processes is iterative, until the user indicates that it should stop or no shapes are requested for removal.

 #### read.mmm

 A function to read in linear multivariate morphometric (MMM) data from a `csv` or `xlsx` file.